 Employees who leave SU for an employer that also offers its staff a retirement benefit may be entitled to transfer their withdrawal benefit from SURF to such new employer's fund if the new fund's rules provide for this.
 The benefits that members will have under their new employer's fund, and the options available to them, will ultimately depend on that fund's rules and benefits structure.
+The vested pot, savings pot and retirement pots within your fund credit will keep their nature when transferred to a new employer fund.

 NB: Members may transfer their benefit from a provident fund (such as SURF) to a pension fund without any tax implications.
 In terms of retirement reforms that took effect on 1 March 2021, when such member retires, the accrued benefit in a provident fund as at 28 February 2021 or any future investment returns thereon will be available for withdrawal in cash.
-However, of the portion of the benefit accumulated after 1 March 2021, the member will only be allowed to take up to a third in cash and will be obligated to buy a pension with the rest.
+However, of the portion of the benefit accumulated between 1 March 2021 up to 31 August 2024, the member will only be allowed to take up to a third in cash and will be obligated to buy a pension with the rest.
+Your retirement pot will also be used to purchase a pension.
+Your savings pot can be taken in cash or used to purchase a pension.